 - CRTs only were banned from Massachusetts disposal facilities effective April 1, 2000.
 For additional information, see the MassDEP Electronics Recycling page.

-- If item is still functioning and usable, try to donate to a charity or non-profit group who may be able to use it.
+- If an item is still functioning and usable, try to donate to a charity or non-profit group who may be able to use it.

 If you have additional questions, contact James Paterson: 617-556-1096 or email@example.com